nexspy/nodejs-calculator/README.md

 }
 ```

-Here, we are caculating using months instead of years to have more granular control on the timeline adjustments.
+Here, we are calculating using months instead of years to have more granular control on the timeline adjustments.

 ## Run commands